Magickbase/WIPs/rfc/0046-walletconnect-namespaces/0046-walletconnect-namespaces.md

 ### chains

-In CAIP-2, ageneral blockchain identification schema is defined.
+In CAIP-2, a general blockchain identification schema is defined.
 This is the implementation of [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md) for the CKB network.

 Component | Description